Dating Dynamics by Enneagram Type: 9 Patterns That Sabotage Love (and the Fix)

 The Pattern That Destroys Type 3 Relationships

-Type 3s don’t just achieve—they perform love instead of feeling it.
-Most Type 3s admit they “play a role” in early dating.
+Type 3s are wired for achievement.
+Under stress, they start performing love instead of feeling it.
+Many Type 3s admit they “play a role” in early dating.

-Your Dating Kryptonite: You treat relationships like LinkedIn profiles—optimizing for success metrics instead of genuine connection.
-You’re so busy performing that you forget to actually connect.
+Your Dating Kryptonite: You treat relationships like LinkedIn profiles, optimizing for success metrics instead of genuine connection.
+You can get so focused on performing that you forget to actually connect.

 Type 3 Magnetic Attraction Patterns